arvindmits/kubernetes-azure-devops-dragdrop/readme.md

 Install npm / nodejs

-from the dragdrop-app folder open a command prompt: npm i npm start
+from the dragdrop-app folder open a command prompt: <br/>
+npm i <br/>
+npm start

-then goto localhost:3000
+then open a browser and go to localhost:3000
-Make sure you enter the token here before drag and dropping:
+Make sure you enter the TOKEN here ('something') before drag and dropping:

 ![](media/token.png)